 Spain is selling notes due in October 2015 and bonds maturing in January 2022 on Sept.
 20. The nation sold three-year debt on Sept.
 6, when demand declined as it auctioned 3.5 billion euros of the securities.

-The sale may add pressure on Spain to make an aid request, Deutsche Bank (DB) strategists Mohit Kumar and Abhishek Singhania in London, wrote today in a weekly note to clients.
+The sale may add pressure on Spain to make an aid request, Deutsche Bank (DB:US) strategists Mohit Kumar and Abhishek Singhania in London, wrote today in a weekly note to clients.

 EU officials meeting in Cyprus on Sept.
 14 disagreed over a European Commission plan to establish joint banking supervision from the beginning of next year.
 German Finance Minister Wolfgang Schaeuble, backed by colleagues from Sweden, the Netherlands and Poland, urged the meeting to agree on a more cautious approach when assigning new duties to the region’s central bank.